 - Advocating for residents at the village, Columbia and county level through the village ‘s board and representative on the Columbia Board of Directors.

 - Fostering partnerships between villages, Columbia Association and Howard County.

 - Managing and maintaining CA’s village buildings and neighborhood centers.

 - Renting out CA’s village buildings and neighborhood centers for events and gatherings.

 - Hosting individual village events and partnering with all villages for Columbia-wide special events.

-- Creating village master plans.
+- Participating in the creation of the village master plans.

 - Working with village merchants.